Current Academic Year

 Here are some pictures from our talk with Alex;

 Delroy Brown has started his own food business, a range of Jamaican-style jerk seasonings.

 The business is called Spunji-i and has seasoning ranging from mild to extra hot to be used with fish, meats as well as vegetables.

-Here below is a copy of her presentation she did to our children.
+Here below is a copy of the presentation she did to our children.